-All students in the Ph.D. program are required to pass a preliminary examination to evaluate their understanding of fundamental mechancial engineering principles.
-Students are expected to take and pass the preliminary examination within the first two years of graduate study unless they successfully petition the graduate group chair to take it at a specific later date.
-The qualifying examination will be offered and administered by the Mechanical Engineering Graduate Group in the spring semester.
-A student wanting to take the exam must sign up for it with the graduate group no later than four weeks before the final day of classes of the semester before the exams will be taken.
+All students in the ME Ph.D. program are required to pass a preliminary examination before submitting the Research Proposal and taking the Qualifying Examination.
+Students are encouraged to take the examination at the end of their first year of study, but are required to take it within the first two years of graduate study unless they successfully petition the graduate group chair.
+The preliminary examination will be offered and administered by the ME Graduate Group during the spring break each spring semester.
+A student wanting to take the exam must sign up for it with the ME Graduate Group no later than 4 weeks before the final day of classes of the semester before the exams will be taken.

-The preliminary examination will cover undergraduate core material from three of the following focus areas, which are chosen by the candidate:
+The preliminary examination will cover undergraduate core material from three out of six ME focus areas:

 - Fluid Mechanics

 The candidate may choose any three of the focus areas in the preliminary examination.
 The examination will consist of open-ended questions (with a minimum of two questions in each of the three chosen focus areas) to be posed and graded by a committee of ME faculty members familiar with the field (Preliminary Examination Committee).
 The format will be a 6-hour examination.
 The examination will be followed by a ME group faculty meeting to evaluate the performance of the candidate.

 A complete list of rules and guidlines for students taking the exam is available here: Preliminary Exam Student Guidelines.

 The official form used to document exam results is available here: Preliminary Exam Results Form.